The Best WordPress Analytics in 2026 Isn't a Plugin

 | Annual cost | $0 (limited) to $399+/yr | From €9/mo, all features |

 The comparison is not close.
-Plugin-based analytics made sense in 2012, when WordPress had no good way to add code to the header and Google Analytics was the only option.
-In 2026, adding a script tag to your header takes less effort than running a setup wizard, and the tool on the other end of that script tag can track scroll depth, outbound clicks, form submissions, copy events, and 404 errors automatically.
+Plugin-based analytics made sense back in 2012, when WordPress had no clean way to put code in the header and Google Analytics was the only game in town.
+In 2026 it is the reverse.
+Pasting a script tag into your header is less work than clicking through a setup wizard, and the tool on the far end of that tag can track scroll depth, outbound clicks, form submissions, copy events, and 404 errors on its own.

-If you still want Google Analytics specifically, you do not need a plugin for that either.
-Paste the GA4 snippet using WPCode.
-You get the same data without the PHP overhead, the companion plugins, or the upsell notifications.
-The only thing you lose is the in-dashboard widget, and you gain back a second of load time.
+Maybe you still want Google Analytics itself.
+You do not need a plugin for that either.
+Paste the GA4 snippet in with WPCode and you get the same data with none of the PHP overhead, none of the companion plugins, none of the upsell screens.
+The only thing you give up is the widget inside your dashboard.
+The thing you get back is a second of load time.

 The best WordPress analytics in 2026

+This is the part where I tell you what I built.
 Clickport is a script tag analytics tool.
-It tracks pageviews, sessions, sources, countries, devices, and engagement automatically.
+It tracks pageviews, sessions, sources, countries, devices, and engagement on its own.
 The tracking script is under 2 KB gzipped.
-No WordPress plugin is required.
-There are no cookies.
-There is no consent banner required.
+No WordPress plugin.
+No cookies.
+No consent banner.

 Scroll depth, outbound link clicks, file downloads, form submissions, internal search terms, 404 errors, and copy detection are all tracked on every plan.
-Goal tracking with revenue attribution is included.
+Goal tracking with revenue attribution comes with it.
 Real-time data refreshes every 30 seconds.
 PDF reports and CSV exports are built in.
-You can drill into individual sessions, annotate your timeline, and filter across every dimension.
+You can drill into a single session, annotate your timeline, and filter across every dimension.

-Setup is one script tag.
-Data appears within seconds.
-It works on WordPress, Shopify, Next.js, and anything else that serves HTML.
-If you migrate platforms, your analytics stay the same.
+Setup is one script tag and your data shows up within seconds.
+It runs on WordPress, Shopify, Next.js, and anything else that serves HTML.
+Switch platforms and nothing changes.

 Pricing starts at €9 per month for 10,000 pageviews.
-All features are available on every plan.
-There is no "Pro" tier that locks scroll tracking behind a paywall.
-There is no upsell notification on every admin page.
-There are no companion plugins.
+Every feature is on every plan.
+There is no "Pro" tier hiding scroll tracking behind a paywall.
+There is no nag screen on every admin page.
+There are no companion plugins riding along.

 Start your free 30-day trial.
 No credit card required.
 No plugin required.
 No surprises.